Healthy Homes Assessment Hataitai

 Home Assessments Hataitai for Rental Properties

-There are a myriad of things to check in the house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
+There are many things to check in an house assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
 Some examples include:

 • Is the heater equipped with enough capacity?

-The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling can have a significant impact for property managers and landlords.
-For specialist advice get in touch now and schedule your rental properties house evaluation.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can be significant for landlords and property managers.
+For professional assistance, get in touch today and book your rental properties house evaluation.

 home assessments for rental properties